avaje/avaje-provides-plugin/README.md

 # Avaje Build Maven plugin

-Maven plugin that post-processes modular applications `module-info.class` files after compilation to add all the required `provides` clauses for all services registered under `META-INF/services` as well as adding `requires` for avaje specific plugins as needed.
+Maven plugin that post-processes modular applications `module-info.class` files after compilation to add all the required `provides` clauses for all services registered under `META-INF/services` as well as adding `requires` for avaje specific inject plugins as needed.

 ## How to use